To earn a JD degree, a student must:

 Students may only graduate in May or December unless the Associate Dean for International Programs grants an exception.

-All amounts owed by the graduating student to the School of Law or the University must be paid or otherwise approved by the Dean and Student Financial Services’ Office of the University before the student may graduate.
+All amounts owed by a graduating student to the School of Law or the University must be paid or otherwise approved by the Dean and the Student Financial Services Office of the University before degree conferral.

 The MSL is designed specifically for and uniquely tailored to working professionals who need to better understand the law in order to more efficiently and effectively manage risks in their careers.